dnoci001/Eluvio_project/README.md

 ## Eluvio_project
-# Goal predict potential amount of upvotes from title of news article.
+# Goal predict potential amount of up votes from title of news article.
-Serving relevant content to users is essiential to keep them engaged on any platform.
+Serving relevant content to users is essential to keep them engaged on any platform.
 Thompson and UCB sampling can be used to asses the popularity of content.
-Recomender systems can be used to choose content that aligns with a users interest.
+Recommender systems can be used to choose content that aligns with a users interest.
-However, having an a priori understanding of content's merit before serving can limit the users exposure to boring or unrelevant content that might drive them away from your platform.
+However, having an a priori understanding of content's merit before serving can limit the users exposure to boring or poor content that might drive them away from your platform.
-To aid in this I have developed a classification model that will take the title of an article as input and classify the article as having < than the median number of upvotes or >= to the median number of upvotes.
+To aid in this I have developed a classification model that will take the title of an article as input and classify the article as having < than the median number of up votes or >= to the median number of up votes.
 A model like this could potential be a component in a pipeline that us used to decide which content to serve to a user.

 All work is done in jupyter notebook file [title2upvotes.ipynb](https://github.com/dnoci001/Eluvio_project/blob/main/title2upvotes.ipynb)